ashn-dot-dev/site/src/blog/2022-07-14-sunder-is-a-sufficiently-stable-programming-language.md

 Sunder is a Sufficiently Stable Programming Language
 ====================================================

-This week I tagged what I consider to be the [first stable release](https://github.com/ashn-dot-dev/sunder/releases/tag/2022.07.13) of [Sunder](https://github.com/ashn-dot-dev/sunder), my C-like systems programming language and compiler for x86-64 Linux.
+This week I tagged what I consider to be the [first stable-ish release](https://github.com/ashn-dot-dev/sunder/releases/tag/2022.07.13) of [Sunder](https://github.com/ashn-dot-dev/sunder), my C-like systems programming language and compiler for x86-64 Linux.
 The Sunder project does not use